FFTYYY/mouseless/README.md

 **Navigate UI with the Keyboard**

-Move between UI elements and trigger actions with keyboard.
+Move between UI elements and simulates clicking with keyboard.

 ```javascript
 import {